METRO Magazine Logo

 • 301 daily riders, with 1.8 passengers per vehicle hour.

-“We’ve embraced change and are seeing the benefits of using RideCo’s modern software,” says Marr.
+“We’ve embraced change and are seeing the benefits of using RideCo’s modern software,” said Marr.
 “What we’re getting back from the team is that they love it — they’re seeing the impact of today’s paratransit technology and a future for our industry because of it.”

 Both agencies dramatically improved the customer journey.
 Riders now have multiple booking options via app, web, AI Agent, or call center, and receive automated alerts when their vehicle approaches.

 “I love that clients get a text message saying, ‘You’re next to be picked up’, so they know they’ve got to get ready.
 Then they get another one saying, ‘Your vehicle is outside.’
-Or they can opt to get a phone call instead,” says Valerie Courchesne, director of the control center at MetroLink Tulsa.
+Or they can opt to get a phone call instead,” said Valerie Courchesne, director of the control center at MetroLink Tulsa.
 “That has dropped [status] calls way down … and it’s helped our on-time performance because now they know they have to be ready and be out at this time.”

 SEPTA’s riders gave the upgraded service an average rating of 4.9 out of 5, while MetroLink Tulsa’s customers rated LinkAssist 4.8 out of 5 — a clear sign of growing rider trust.